 Asset performance is measured by asset class, which means a subgroup of capital assets within an asset category.
-The following table shows assets for which performance needs to be reported to the NTD and the measure which will be reported.
+The following table shows the distinction between what assets must be included in asset inventories and the assets for which transit providers must measure performance.

-Assets: Only those for which agency has direct capital responsibility Performance Measure Equipment: Non-revenue support-service and maintenance vehicles Percentage of non- revenue vehicles met or exceeded Useful Life Benchmark Rolling Stock: Revenue vehicles by mode Percentage of revenue vehicles met or exceeded Useful Life Benchmark Infrastructure: Only rail fixed-guideway, track, signals and systems Percentage of track segments with performance restrictions Facilities: Maintenance and administrative facilities; and passenger stations (buildings) and parking facilities Percentage of assets with condition rating below 3.0 on FTA TERM Scale
+Assets: Only those for which agency has direct capital responsibility Performance Measure Equipment Non-revenue support-service and maintenance vehicles Percentage of vehicles met or exceeded Useful Life Benchmark Rolling Stock Revenue vehicles by mode Percentage of vehicles met or exceeded Useful Life Benchmark Infrastructure Only rail fixed-guideway, track, signals and systems Percentage of assets in a State of Good Repair Facilities Maintenance and administrative facilities; and passenger stations (buildings) and parking facilities Percentage of assets with condition rating below 3.0 on FTA TERM Scale